Grievances: HR guide

 In many cases a complaint could be resolved amicably, avoiding the formal grievance route.
 The parties involved will then have a better chance of maintaining a good relationship going forward.

 If it’s not possible to resolve a complaint, informally, and the employee raises a formal grievance, the employer should carry out an investigation, obtaining as much relevant information as possible.
-When investigating grievances the investigator shouldn’t have had any personal involvement in the matters being investigated.
-The Investigations guide provides helpful recommendations on the appointment of the investigator, meetings, evidence and completing the investigation report.
+When investigating a grievance the investigator shouldn’t have had any personal involvement in the matters being investigated.
+The Acas guide to conducting workplace investigations provides helpful recommendations on the appointment of the investigator, meetings, evidence and completing the investigation report.

 Confidentiality is important, too, and applies to the person conducting the grievance and to witnesses.
 Witnesses should be told not not to discuss the investigation with other employees.